The internet is an amazing resource which enables children and young people to connect,

 money online, for example within applications.
 Encourage your children to keep their

 personal information private, learn how to block both pop ups and spam emails, turn off

 in-app purchasing on devices where possible, and use a family email address when filling in

-On Friday 9 January 2015, the NSPCC launched a public education campaign, called 'Share Aware', to help parents keep their children safe online.
+In 2015, the NSPCC launched a public education campaign, called 'Share Aware', to help parents keep their children safe online.
 The campaign is aimed at parents and carers of children aged 8-12 – the age at which they start doing more online, become more independent and use a greater range of devices.
 The campaign aims to encourage parents and carers to understand online safety and to have conversations with their children about keeping safe.
 Having conversations from a young age can help build trust and openness and get preventative messages across.
 However, many parents feel confused by the internet and out of their depth in understanding what their children are doing online and what the risks might be.
 The Share Aware campaign aims to give parents the tools to feel confident to have these conversations.
 The campaign directs parents to a range of new resources, including Net Aware, a simple NSPCC guide to the social networks, sites and apps children use – as rated by parents and young people themselves.
 There is a downloadable guide and a hard copy booklet for parents, containing top tips for keeping your child safe online, as well 'conversation starters' to help parents with talking with their children.
 All these resources are available on the Share Aware page http://www.nspcc.org.uk/shareaware

 If you would like to receive a copy of the booklet please contact the NSPCC.

 Safe: Keep safe by being careful not to give out personal information when you’re